Geneva, Kansas – Extinct in Allen County

 The settlers were an intelligent and enterprising class of people who regarded the moral and mental culture of the young as one of the first things to be looked to after opening their farms.
 Churches and schools were quickly established.
 The academy was built in 1866 under the charge of the Neosho Presbytery.
 The frame structure was two stories high.

-In the next few years, some improvements were made, and several business enterprises were undertaken that afterward fell through.
-It was expected that a railroad would be built through that part of the county, and when the town failed to secure it, it began to decline.
-In the early 1880s, it was described as “a thriving country village.”
+Some improvements were made in the next few years, and several business enterprises were undertaken that later fell through.
+A railroad was expected to be built through that part of the county, and when the town failed to secure it, it began to decline.

 Atchison, Topeka & Santa Fe Railroad Depot in Geneva, Kansas about 1905.